Abracadabra-money/abracadabra-money-contracts/docs/fairLPValue.md

 ## Fair Value for LP tokens

-We calculate the fair value of the reserves in a constant-curve ($F(x,y) = k$) AMM using only $k$ and externally sourced asset prices.
+We calculate the fair value of the reserves in a constant-curve -- $F(x,y) = k$ -- AMM using only $k$ and externally sourced asset prices.
 This because a malicious actor can temporarily manipulate the reserves cheaply, but not $k$.

 ### The principle

-If the reserve levels $x$ and $y$ AMM trades at the correct price, then the curve will have a tangent line at $F(x, y)$ whose direction corresponds to this price:
+If an AMM with reserve levels $x$ and $y$ trades at the correct price, then the curve will have a tangent line at $F(x, y)$ whose direction corresponds to this price:

 $$ \frac{p_x}{p_y} = \frac{F_x(x,y)}{F_y(x,y)}, $$